 Erin Brunelle was named Biola Women's Soccer's sixth head coach in the summer of 2015.
-She enters her third season at the helm in the 2017 season.
+She enters her fifth season at the helm in the 2019 season.
 Prior to becoming the head coach she served as an assistant soccer coach at Biola since 2009.
 She came to Biola and continued a tradition that was started by her mother, Judy, who graduated as an Eagle in 1967.

 2016 was a continuation of the upward swing of the Biola Women's Soccer program under the guidance of Brunelle.
 She led the team to an undefeated regular season 14-0-2 and a spot in the GSAC Tournament finals for a second year in a row.

 The Eagles were selected as a NAIA National Tournament Opening Round host for the first time in program history as they made it into the national tournament field for the second consecutive season.

 Brunelle was rewarded for her efforts with a second-consecutive Golde State Athletic Coach of the Year award and five of her players earned all-conference honors that year, with Madyson Brown and Cat Newberry also earning NAIA All-American honors.

 Her first season at the helm of this Biola Women's Soccer program was the most successful season the program experienced in over a decade.
 The Eagles won the Golden State Athletic Conference regular season championship and qualified for the NAIA National Tournament for the first time since 2004.

 Her effort that year was recognized by the conference with the 2015 GSAC Coach of the Year award.
 She also coached five players to All-GSAC honors and two more to NAIA All-American recognition, including NAIA All-American first team honors for freshman Madyson Brown.